Raising the Bar at Rainbow Ranch Lodge in Big Sky, Montana

-JI: My first job was as a dishwasher at the age of 15 at the San Luis Obispo Country Club where I was able to excel very quickly.
-I worked at numerous restaurants in the Central Coast including McClintock’s Steak House, Alex’s BBQ, and Cugini’s Italian.
-These hands-on experiences, and working side-by-side with numerous chefs, helped to develop my culinary skills.
-I also learned the importance of the research and development of new recipes, menus and why a strong work ethic is a vital asset in a kitchen setting.
+JI: My first job was as a dishwasher at the age of 15 at the San Luis Obispo Country Club, where I was able to excel very quickly.
+I worked at numerous restaurants on the Central Coast, including McClintock’s Steak House, Alex’s BBQ, and Cugini’s Italian.
+These hands-on experiences and working side-by-side with multiple chefs helped to develop my culinary skills.
+I also learned the importance of researching and developing new recipes and menus and why a strong work ethic is a vital asset in a kitchen setting.

 Q: Tell us about your culinary journey.

-JI: I wanted a change from California, so I moved to Prescott, Arizona in 2004.
-My first cooking job was at the Palace, which was Arizona’s oldest historical restaurant and saloon.
+JI: I wanted a change from California, so I moved to Prescott, Arizona, in 2004.
+My first cooking job was at the Palace, Arizona’s oldest historic restaurant and saloon.
 My first big promotion came as a Sous Chef at the Talking Rock Golf & Country Club.

 I was ready for another adventure which took me to the Marie & Clear Lake Water Lodge in Alaska for the summer of 2007.
-I was given another promotion as the lodge’s Private Chef, where I was able to forage for my wild berries, mushrooms, and herbs and fulfill guests’ requests of the freshest salmon.
-After the summer of 2007 came to the end, I ventured back to Scottsdale, Arizona where I landed a Sous Chef position at Sierra Pointe and worked alongside Executive Chef, Jesse Sarres.
+I was given another promotion as the lodge’s Private Chef, where I was able to forage for my wild berries, mushrooms, and herbs and fulfil guests’ requests of the freshest salmon.
+After the summer of 2007 came to an end, I ventured back to Scottsdale, Arizona, where I landed a Sous Chef position at Sierra Pointe and worked alongside Executive Chef Jesse Sarres.

 The next opportunity took me to Superstition Mountain Golf & Country Club working with Executive Chef Eric Emlet from 2009 to 2014.
 Finally, I was a private chef for Albert Belle, a well-known MLB All-Star in the 90’s.